-- tomatoes which do not produce pectinase and hence remain firm while colour and flavour develop, producing improved soup, paste or ketchup; - potatoes with higher starch content, which take up less oil and require less energy during frying;

-- canola (rape seed) oil tailored to contain: (a) high levels of lauric acid to improve emulsification properties for use in confectionery, coatings or low fat dairy products, (b) high levels of stearate as an alternative to hydrogenation in manufacture of margarine, (c) high levels of polyunsaturated fatty acids for health benefits; - wheat with increased levels of high molecular weight glutenins for improved breadmaking performance; - fruits and vegetables containing peptide sweeteners such as thaumatin or monellin; - 'naturally decaffeinated' coffee.
+- Tomatoes which do not produce pectinase and hence remain firm while color and flavor develop, producing improved soup, paste, or ketchup. - Potatoes with higher starch content, which take up less oil and require less energy during frying. - Canola (rape seed) oil tailored to contain high levels of lauric acid to improve emulsification properties for use in confectionery, coatings, or low-fat dairy products; high levels of stearate as an alternative to hydrogenation in manufacture of margarine; and high levels of polyunsaturated fatty acids for health benefits. - Wheat with increased levels of high molecular weight glutenins for improved breadmaking performance. - Fruits and vegetables containing peptide sweeteners such as thaumatin or monellin. - "Naturally decaffeinated" coffee.

-There is, however, considerable opposition to the development of genetically modified foods in the UK and elsewhere, due to fears of human health risks and ecological damage, discussion of which is beyond the scope of this book.
+There is, however, considerable opposition to the development of genetically modified foods in the United Kingdom and elsewhere, due to fears of human health risks and ecological damage, discussion of which is beyond the scope of this book.
 It therefore remains to be seen if, and to what extent, genetically modified raw materials will be used in food processing.